Adzz/elixir_run_tests_action/README.md

   - mix compile --force --warnings-as-errors
   - Run mix test.ci

 **NOTE** It will run a mix task called `mix test.ci` so you need to add that alias in your mix.exs.
-This allows you to add flags to the test command, or setup the database etc.
+This allows you to add flags to the test command, or setup the database etc. In an umbrella you can define a different command in each app.

 ## Example usage